English Country Dance figures

 Circular heys:

 A "circular hey" is not a reel; it is simply rights-and-lefts without hands.
 When you do it you will see what it has in common with reels, but you will probably continue to think of it as "rights-and-lefts without hands".
-(And it's often taught this way.)
+(And it's usually taught as such!)

 Gating: